symfony-cmf/symfony-cmf-docs/bundles/phpcr_odm.rst

 paths in the repository.
 Initializers have to implement ``Doctrine\Bundle\PHPCRBundle\Initializer``.
 If you don't need any special logic, you can simply configure the ``GenericInitializer`` as service and don't need to write any code.
-The generic initializer expects an array of base paths it will create if they do not exist, and an optional string defining namespaces and primary / mixin node types in the CND language.
+The generic initializer expects a name to identify the initializer, an array of base paths it will create if they do not exist and an optional string defining namespaces and primary / mixin node types in the CND language.

 A service to use the generic initializer looks like this: